The Schnauzer Poodle Mix, better known as the Schnoodle, is designer dog with ever growing popularity.

 You should always calculate the amount of feed your puppy needs based on her predicated weight, activity levels and age.

-Be sure to regularly monitor the amount you are feeding as she progresses throughout her life, to account for her puppy, junior, adult and senior feeding requirements.
+Be sure to regularly monitor the amount you are feeding to your Schnoodlem, as she ages make sure to adjust for her puppy, junior, adult and senior feeding requirements.

-Obesity is a problem in this breed, as Schnoodles are not fussy dogs and have no preference towards food types.
-If you wish to feed kibble, be sure to pick a food that is high quality and grain free.
+Obesity is a problem in this breed, as Schnoodle dogs are not fussy dogs and have no preference towards food types.
+If you wish to feed kibble, be sure to pick a food that is high quality.

 Try to choose a food that uses meat as the major ingredient (over 60%), a high protein diet will be beneficial for your dog; check and read the label to fully understand what you are feeding.